 Surfing Puerto Rico

 There are plenty of beaches in Puerto Rico, and that means there are lots of waves to catch.
 During our stay we visited Domes Beach, Maria’s Beach, Steps Beach, and Playa La Ruina.
-My boyfriend took on all the waves he could get, but no matter where we went, the local surfers were territorial of the bigger waves.
+Aaron took on all the waves he could get, but no matter where we went, the local surfers were territorial of the bigger waves.
 The best spots got crowded quick, even before sunrise.
 The beaches of Puerto Rico are packed with surfers — locals and visitors — during the winter.

 On a small wave day, I rented a longboard and tried surfing at Maria’s Beach.
 I wound up mostly on my belly or flailing in the water when I tried to stand (I did kneel my way across a wave at one point — I consider that a win).